I <3 bin/bash - An Introduction

 sudo apt-get install tree ack

-Although most distributions of Linux just install with either of the above, if neither of the commands above work for you please take a look here for how to install ack
+Although most distributions of Linux just install with either of the above, if neither of the commands above work for you please take a look here for how to install ack on your distribution.

 * Non-Linux users: there is also the option of setting up a Linux environment on your machine with with what's called Vagrant.
 I'm not recommending that here because 1) that's a whole different set of tutorials and 2) one purpose of this tutorial is to help you learn how to use your command line environment in a relatively standard way.